ohdamnitsnikki/new-parent/README.md

 ### The landing image

-* The first image shown is a forest with a moving train on it to show the user directly that it's a sight regarding kids.
+* The first image shown is a forest with a moving train on it to show the user directly that it's a site regarding kids.
-* After a few seconds their will pop up a window with text hoping to ensure the parents that what they might be feeling about their new life is normal.
+* After a few seconds there will be a pop-up window with text, this is to make the user feel encouraged and to secure the parent/parents that whatever they might feel about their new life is normal.

 **Element is constant on each page for easy navigation.**

 ### Header- First three months with a newborn

-* The header informs that the information on this sight mainly targets the first three months with the baby.
+* The header informs that the information on this site mainly targets the first three months with the baby.

 **Element is constant on each page for easy navigation.**